 ZONE: Elephant ears are tropical plants.
 In zones 9-11 they can be grown outdoors year-round.
 In cooler areas (zones 3-8) the bulbs are planted in the spring and usually grown as annuals.
 To find your USDA Hardiness Zone, check the map here.

 WHEN TO PLANT: Elephant ears are planted in spring after any danger of frost has passed.
-The tubers will not grow until the soil is warm, so don't plant the tubers until the soil temperature is 65ºF.
+The tubers will not grow until the soil is warm, so don't plant them until the soil temperature is 65ºF.
+In northern climates this will be early June.
 To get a jump on the season, elephant ears can be planted indoors, 4 to 6 weeks before you plan to put them outside.
 Plant the tubers in pots and grow them a warm, sunny window.